JawsDeploy/jawsdeploy-teamcity-plugin/README.md

 # jawsdeploy-teamcity-plugin
-Jaws Deploy first-class plugin for JetBrain's TeamCity for seamless integrations of creating and deploying releases via Jaws Deploy directly as a TeamCity build step.
+Jaws Deploy first-class plugin for JetBrain's TeamCity providing seamless integration of creating and deploying releases via Jaws Deploy directly as a TeamCity build step.